Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Admin Page: improve display of the Jetpack Dashboard in IE11.
+* Sharing: avoid displaying extra list items below the sharing buttons when using the AMP plugin.
 * Staging enviroments: add staging enviroment detection for DreamPress sites.

 **Bug fixes**